Lai Kuk Ancient Trail

 The ancient trail leads visitors to another historic Hakka village with more than 400 years of history－Lai Chi Wo Village.
 Lai Chi Wo Village is a walled village sit facing the east.
 It is the oldest village in north eastern New Territories and also one of the largest and best-preserved villages amount the seven villages of Hing Chun Yeuk (Lai Chi Wo, So Lo Pun, Mui Tsz Lam, Kop Tong, Sam A, Siu Tan and Ngau Shi Wu).
 Since the stream behind the village has water flowing all year long, the village had generally good harvests of farm produce.
 A number of minimalistic and quaint ancient temples that worship different deities were built in the village, including “Hok Shan Monastery” and “Hip Tin Temple”, etc. The plaza in the village houses “Siu Ying School”, where villagers from nearby villages came to learn.
 Some villagers have returned to the village to farm again.
 Visitors travelling on holidays can on one hand trace history in abandoned grasslands and on the other, enjoy the Hakka glutinous rice cake (Cha Kwo) prepared by villagers.
 The scene bustles with crowds and fun.

-The route on this website is listed to be conveniently accessible on public transport, which may differ from the actual alignment of the ancient trail.
+The route on this website is introduced to be conveniently accessible by public transport, which may differ from the actual alignment of the ancient trail.

 Keep the noise down in the countryside